-I keep about 20 different wires for different applications, but for mandolins I use mostly the old Dunlop 6280 (seen in both charts above and below) or the Dunlop 6230 mentioned above.
-I'm keeping my old 6280 for partials now, and am moving to Jescar's 43080 (in EVO).
+I keep about 20 different wires for different applications, but for mandolins I have used mostly the old Dunlop 6280 or the Dunlop 6230 mentioned above.
+I'm keeping my old 6280 for partials now, and am moving to Jescar's 37080 and even their 43080, and for a more minimal look, 37053 (in EVO).
 Stew-Mac's 147 and 148 wires are also hard to beat.

 Stew-Mac wires are made in Japan and are a bit harder than the Dunlop wire.
 And some by Jescar, made in Germany, are different than anything offered by the other people.
 With the exception of stainless, which I don't care for at all, the bigger and/or harder the wire, the more trouble it is to install, but the longer it will last.
 I believe it's worth the effort.